Ohio mayor calls for 'immediate termination' of officer who shot and killed a Black man 'who had committed no crime' - Local News 8

 So far authorities have offered few details of what happened during police officers encounter with Hill.

-According to a press release released by the Columbus Department of Public Safety, police responded to a non-emergency call shortly after 1:37 a.m.
+According to a news release released by the Columbus Department of Public Safety, police responded to a non-emergency call shortly after 1:37 a.m.
 Tuesday.

 When police arrived at the home on the city’s northwest side, they found a garage door open and a man inside, city officials said.